TTFLGS

 4

-Valid ANSI escape sequences are recognized as terminators for READS, and they return the corresponding sequence code.
-(The escape character is not considered a valid terminator for READS.)
+Valid ANSI escape sequences are recognized as terminators for READS or ACCEPT, and they return the corresponding sequence code.
+(The escape character is not considered a valid terminator for READS or ACCEPT.)
 When flag 4 is reset, ANSI escape sequences are not recognized.
 Flag 4 also understands the SS3 (143) and CSI (155) form of escape keys.

-The table below specifies the return code number corresponding to each key on a VT220 keyboard.
+The table below specifies the return code number corresponding to each key on various keyboards.

 Key group